Sarum College logo

 Develop your ministry in spiritual direction

-I started the Sarum College course in Spiritual Direction not sure where it would take me, but hoping to learn skills and techniques, and gain ’tools’ to enable and expand a budding ministry in Spiritual accompaniment.
+I started the Sarum College Course in Spiritual Direction not sure where it would take me, but hoping to learn skills and techniques, and gain “tools” to enable and expand a budding ministry in Spiritual accompaniment.

 I was in no way disappointed!

-But also found that my own spirituality has developed and grown immensely as a result of the teaching, experience, and time spent with a wonderful group of fellow learners, and somewhat to me surprise, I am now back at Sarum training to be a Reader/LLM!
+But also found that my own spirituality has developed and grown immensely as a result of the teaching, experience, and time spent with a wonderful group of fellow learners, and somewhat to my surprise, I am now back at Sarum training to be a Reader/LLM!

 — Ian Stobart